sui-foundation/sui-move-intro-course/README.md

 ## FAQ

-1. Can I use the content of this repo to produce other educational content related to Sui or Move programming language?
+1. Can I use the content of this repo to produce other educational content related to Sui or Sui Move programming language?

     Yes.
-That is the original intention of this repo, to allow content creators or platforms to use either some or all of the technical content within to create different forms of media about Sui or Move language.
+That is the original intention of this repo, to allow content creators or educational platforms to use either some or all of the technical content within to create different forms of media about Sui or Sui Move language.

-    This repo is licensed under the Creative Common License, [CC-BY-SA-4.0 license](https://github.com/sui-foundation/sui-move-intro-course/blob/main/LICENSE), to be specific.
-This allows anyone to redistribute, re-use, or modify the content in this repo for whatever purposes, but any content based on this repo also needs to be licensed under the same Creative Common License.
+    This repo is licensed under the Creative Common License; [CC-BY-SA-4.0 license](https://github.com/sui-foundation/sui-move-intro-course/blob/main/LICENSE), to be specific.
+This allows anyone to remix, transform, build or share the content in this repo for whatever purposes, but any content based on this repo also needs to be licensed under the same Creative Common License, and give an attribution to the source.

 2. How can I contribute to this repo?